peers/peerjs/docs/api.md

   * `socket-closed`: The underlying socket closed unexpectedly.
 * (The Peer object is destroyed after one of the errors above are emitted.)
 * `server-disconnected`: A Peer that has been disconnected is being used to try to connect.
+* `incompatible-peer`: The peer that is trying to connect or that you are trying to connect to is using a browser that is different from yours. **Currently DataChannels are not interoperable between Chrome and Firefox.**

 ### Event: 'close'